Street changes underway

 From November 2022, we began engaging with residents, businesses, organisations and schools about planned improvements for people walking, biking or using buses along these streets.
 These discussions led to numerous changes in the proposed designs we took to the public for consultation.

-Following community feedback through this formal consultation, we took our original proposal along with changes from the community to Koata Hātepe, Council’s Regulatory Process Committee, for a decision.
+Following community feedback through this formal consultation, we took our original proposal along with changes from the community to Koata Hātepe, the Council’s Regulatory Process Committee, for a decision.

 The changes we made to the original proposal as a result of community feedback include: